top of page

 LIFTING WARRANTS & LIEU OF BAIL HOLDS

-If you are suspended due to a traffic accident it is because the Missouri Department of Revenue believes the accident was your fault, and that you owe money to the other party involved.
-Assuming the accident was not related to a DWI, there are two ways to lift accident suspensions: 1) start a payment plan with the other party and start paying back what the Missouri Department of Revenue believes you owe, or 2) file a bankruptcy to discharge, meaning get rid of, the accident related debt you owe - if you don't owe it you can't be suspended for it!
+If you are suspended due to an ACCIDENT it is because the Missouri Department of Revenue believes the accident was your fault, and that you owe money to another party involved.
+Assuming the accident was not related to a DWI, there are two ways to lift accident suspensions: 1) start a payment plan with the other party for the damages, or 2) file a bankruptcy to stay the suspension, and to discharge, meaning get rid of, the accident related debt you owe - if you no longer are liable for the debt you cannot be suspended for it!
 When it comes to uninsured accidents, by nature, bankruptcy is often more realistic than paying what could be thousands of dollars in medical bills and damages.

 TICKETS FROM OTHER STATES

-Unfortunately we CANNOT help you with traffic tickets in other states!
+Unfortunately we CANNOT help you with traffic tickets from other states!
 We are only licensed to practice law in Missouri!

 Call (314) 896-1999 to discuss your traffic matters!